o-t-w/blog/src/content/blog/styling-scrollbars.md

 About the non-standardized approach the [W3C spec](https://drafts.csswg.org/css-scrollbars/) states:

-> “Exposing the scrollbar-related `::-webkit-` prefixed pseudo-elements to the Web is considered a mistake by both the CSS Working Group and Webkit”
+> Exposing the scrollbar-related `::-webkit-` prefixed pseudo-elements to the Web is considered a mistake by both the CSS Working Group and Webkit.

 And:
-> “The internal structure, layout, and configuration of scrollbars, as well as precise control over their coloring, is out of scope.
+> The internal structure, layout, and configuration of scrollbars, as well as precise control over their coloring, is out of scope.
 This is because different platforms have different scrollbar structures and styling conventions, and operating systems continuously evolve their scrollbar designs to provide better user experience.
 Pseudo-elements for selecting specific parts of a scrollbar, for example, were considered and rejected.
 While this level of fine control would be tempting for authors, the arrangement of the various parts—or whether they’re even all present—cannot be depended on.
-Providing too much control would allow authors to get perfect results on some platforms, but at the expense of broken results on others.”
+Providing too much control would allow authors to get perfect results on some platforms, but at the expense of broken results on others.

 For that reason I’m only going to cover standardized solutions in this article, even though browser support remains limited.